bhisaac/5eFP/5eFP-SRD.md

 ## Help (Turn)

-**_Discard your action to Help a creature until the beginning of your next turn_.** You lend aid to another creature in the completion of a task.
+**_Discard your action to Help a creature_.** You lend aid to another creature in the completion of a task.
 The creature you aid gains advantage on the next ability check it makes to perform the task you are helping with.

 Alternatively, you can aid a friendly creature in attacking a creature within your reach.
 You can feint, distract the target, or, in some other way, team up to make your ally’s attack more effective.
 If your ally attacks the target, the first attack roll is made with advantage.